Aircraft and Shipbuilding Industries Act 1977: Marine diesel manufacturers

-Note: Harland and Wolff, Belfast was state-owned but did not form part of British Shipbuilders.
+Note: Harland and Wolff, Belfast had been state-owned since 1975, but did not become part of British Shipbuilders.

 Compensation

 Section 35 of the act provided for compensation to the original owners.
 Compensation was to be by government bonds against a valuation of the shares over a relevant period of six months up to the Labour Party's election on 28 February 1974.
 For companies listed on the London Stock Exchange, this was the average quoted price over the relevant period.
 For non-listed shares, the government would negotiate with a shareholders' representative to establish a hypothetical market valuation.
 If no agreement was reached, the shareholders had recourse to arbitration (ss.36–41).
 However, section 39 controversially included a provision to make deductions from this base value if a company had dissipated its assets by declaring dividends in anticipation of nationalisation, or by other means.

 Aircraft and Shipbuilding Industries Arbitration Tribunal

 Section 42 of the act established the Aircraft and Shipbuilding Industries Arbitration Tribunal to hear appeals over valuation but not challenges to the fairness of the statutory formula.
 The tribunal was governed by rules made respectively by the Lord Advocate for Scotland and the Lord Chancellor for the remainder of the UK.
 There was a right of appeal to the Court of Session in Scotland and to the Court of Appeal in the remainder of the UK (Sch.7), with a possible further appeal to the House of Lords.
 There was also provision for judicial review of the original compensation offer.

 Having been described, in 2006, by the Council on Tribunals as "rarely convened/moribund", the tribunal was abolished in March 2013 under the UK Government's public bodies reforms.